fendorio/blog-rn-ts-path-aliases/README.md

 # blog-rn-ts-path-aliases
-Accompanying source code for the blog post at LINK.
-Provides a working example of Typescript path aliases working with React Native.
+Provides a working example of Typescript path aliases working with React Native, this stops you having to use relative paths for imports in your TS/JS modules.

-This is not currently maintained.